 Written permission for declared public hunting land

 If a hunter holds a NSW restricted game hunting licence (R-licence), they are able to apply for written permission to hunt on specified public lands.
-Written permissions can be obtained by logging onto the online booking system.
+Licence holders can login to our online services portal to book a hunt.

 A copy of the written permission to hunt must be carried at all times when hunting and must be produced immediately when requested by an authorised inspector, NSW Police officer or the land owner.